Personal, sustainable and safe

 Volvo Car Group (Volvo Cars) is owned by Zhejiang Geely Holding (Geely Holding) of China.
 Our group structure comprises Volvo Cars, software company Zenseact, and our related direct consumer businesses: car subscription service Care by Volvo and mobility company M. Volvo Car Group also includes the sizeable stakes in our strategic affiliates: electric performance brand Polestar (50% owned by Volvo Cars) and new Chinese car brand LYNK & CO (30%).

 Lynk & Co

 Learn more about M

 We’re ambitious and we continually challenge ourselves.
-The global automotive industry is changing, and Volvo wants to lead that change – in safety, connectivity, electrification and autonomous drive technology.
-Rather than just building and selling premium cars, we will provide our customers with the freedom to move in a personal, sustainable and safe way.
+The global automotive industry is changing, and we want to lead that change by being the fastest growing premium electric brand and the fastest transformer.
+We want to lead in safety, core computing, electrification, autonomous drive technology and direct customer relations.
+This way we will provide our customers with the freedom to move in a personal, sustainable and safe way.